Ex Libris Identity Service

 Where is the “Ex Libris Identity Service” hosted?

 The “Ex Libris Identity Service” is hosted in the Ex Libris Cloud.
 Each region has its own instance of the service located in the applicable regional data center.
 The service is deployed in a high-availability topology and is managed and maintained by Ex Libris Cloud Services.

 Do we have to use the new Ex Libris Identity Service?

-No. the institution can choose to use other authentication methods with the internal users such as social login or login via email.
+No. The institution can choose to use other authentication methods with internal users such as social login or login via email.

 Can we “mix” authentication methods?

 Yes.
-For example, some internal users can authenticate using social login while other can authenticate using the new Ex Libris Identity Service.
+For example, some internal users can authenticate using social login while others can authenticate using the new Ex Libris Identity Service.

-No. library staff will be able to manage passwords for internal users from within Alma in the same way these passwords are managed today.
-Passwords managed in Alma are stored in the Identity Service.
-When a user is deleted or purged from Alma, the password is removed from the Identity Servicee
+No. Library staff are able to manage passwords for internal users from within Alma.
+When a user is deleted or purged from Alma, the password is removed from the Identity Service.

 How are passwords stored for users in a premium sandbox?